MicrosoftDocs/sql-docs/docs/2014/database-engine/get-information-about-a-view.md

 ms.assetid: 05a73e33-8f85-4fb6-80c1-1b659e753403
 caps.latest.revision: 30
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Get Information About a View
-  You can gain information about a view’s definition or properties in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can gain information about a view’s definition or properties in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 You may need to see the definition of the view to understand how its data is derived from the source tables or to see the data defined by the view.

 > [!IMPORTANT]
 >  If you change the name of an object referenced by a view, you must modify the view so that its text reflects the new name.
 Therefore, before renaming an object, display the dependencies of the object first to determine if any views are affected by the proposed change.